AlienMiylla/WHSTechNotes/journal.md

 # March 30, 2026

 By clicking on AI and help me with some confuseing stuff because ai can help you understand.
 Some teachers are bad than other.

+# April 9, 2026

+We are smart better than AI because they give us wrong information.
+We made alot of history thruout this world.
+There's nothing AI can do we are better :)